bmeviauac01/datadriven/docs/seminar/ef/index.md

 The exercises are solved together with the instructor.
 A few exercises we can try to solve by ourselves and then discuss the results.
 The final exercise is individual work if time permits.

 !!! info ""
-    This guide contains the solutions too.
-Before looking at these provided answers, we should try to solve the exercises by ourselves!
+    This guide summarizes and explains the behavior.
+Before looking at these provided answers, we should think first!

 ## Exercise 0: Create/check the database

-The database resides on each machine, thus the database you created previously might not be available.
-First check if your database exists, and if it does not, create and initialize it.
+The database resides on each machine; thus, the database you created previously might not be available.
+First, check if your database exists, and if it does not, create and initialize it.
 (See the instructions [in the first seminar material](../transactions/index.md).)

-## Exercise 1: Create project and map the database
+## Exercise 1: Create a project and map the database

 Let us create a new C# console application in Visual Studio.
 In VS 2019 search for "console framework"; this will yield the project template we are looking for.